storj/docs/app/dcs/third-party-tools/tesla-sentry-mode-teslausb/page.md

 ### Software required

 The code used in this tutorial is open source and uses, among other things, [Rlcone](https://github.com/rclone/rclone) which includes native support for Storj.
-The GitHub Repository for the code is available at: <https://github.com/marcone/teslausb> and the project was originally described on the [/r/teslamotors](https://www.reddit.com/r/teslamotors/comments/9m9gyk/build_a_smart_usb_drive_for_your_tesla_dash_cam/) subreddit.&#x20;
+The GitHub Repository for the code is available at: <https://github.com/marcone/teslausb> and the project was originally described on the [/r/teslamotors](https://www.reddit.com/r/teslamotors/comments/9m9gyk/build_a_smart_usb_drive_for_your_tesla_dash_cam/) subreddit.

 ### Storj Account